Arcadier/Plugin-Coding-Tutorials/Creating Custom Fields/README.md

 During the process of creating a CF, you will have to choose in which database it will belong.
 For example:

-If you want that CF to store information about the marketplace and retrievable by any user (who's smart enough), then you choose it's ReferenceTable to be "Implementations".
+If you want that CF to store information about the marketplace and retrievable by any user, then you choose it's ReferenceTable to be "Implementations".

 If you want a CF to be storing information for a specific user, then you choose the ReferenceTable to be "Users".